gatsbyjs/gatsby/docs/docs/reference/release-notes/v5.0/index.md

   }
   ```
 - Add the `"use client"` directive to any component that needs to be a client component.
 You can see an example in the [gatsby-partial-hydration-starter](https://github.com/gatsbyjs/gatsby-partial-hydration-starter/blob/main/src/components/demo.js)

+If you have any questions about Partial Hydration, you can comment on the [RFC: Partial Hydration](https://github.com/gatsbyjs/gatsby/discussions/36608) or [`partial-hydration` Discord channel](https://discord.gg/KEVcg3rup2).

 ## GraphiQL v2